osmode/ddash/docs/ISSUE_TEMPLATE.md

 ### Subject of the issue
 Describe your issue here.

-### Your environment
+### Nature of the issue
-* version of angular-translate
+* DDASH command line interface or GUI?
-* version of angular
+* Networking, SwapCoin, or contract issue?
-* which browser and its version
+* Operating system and version

 ### Steps to reproduce
 Tell us how to reproduce this issue.